Joseph Hendrie

-Joseph Mallam Hendrie (born March 18, 1925) is a former chairman of the U.S. Nuclear Regulatory Commission (NRC).
+Joseph Mallam Hendrie (March 18, 1925 – December 26, 2023) was an American physicist who was chairman of the U.S. Nuclear Regulatory Commission (NRC).
 On August 9, 1977 he was named to a four-year term on the Commission and designated as its chairman by President Jimmy Carter.
 From 1975 to 1977, Hendrie had served as chairman of the Department of Applied Science at Brookhaven National Laboratory.

 Hendrie was elected a member of the National Academy of Engineering in 1976 for contributions to both physics and engineering of research reactors and to the safety of large power reactors.

 Education and early career

 Hendrie received a B.S. degree in Physics from Case Institute of Technology in 1950.
 He received a Ph.D. degree in physics from Columbia University in 1957.

-He worked at Brookhaven from 1955 to 1977.
+Hendrie worked at Brookhaven from 1955 to 1977.

 Three Mile Island accident

 On March 28, 1979, the Three Mile Island nuclear plant, along the Susquehanna River located south of Harrisburg, Pennsylvania, suffered a partial meltdown.
 Although the meltdown was contained and radiation leakages were minimal, there were still worries that an evacuation would be necessary.
 Immediately following the accident, Hendrie advised Pennsylvania Governor Dick Thornburgh to order the evacuation "of pregnant women and pre-school age children ... within a five-mile radius of the Three Mile Island facility."
 Within days, 140,000 people had left the area.